 Converter Tab#

-You can change the color palette with the icon int the lower-left corner icon.
-The selected theme will onlyy affect the GUI’s appearance and will be saved for future sessions.
-THigh-contrast themes are also available.
+You can change the color palette of the GUI with the icon in the lower-left corner.
+High-contrast themes are also available.
+This only affect the appearance, it will be saved for future sessions.

 Configuration#